 Used for centuries across different civilizations, goldenrod was prescribed to treat several different types of ailments.
 Which ones?
 Why?
 And how?

-The following lines will address these topics in short order, relating the health benefits and therapeutic properties of Solidago as well as the relevant dosages for each indicated ailment.
+The following lines will address these topics in short order, relating the plant benefits and therapeutic properties of Solidago as well as the relevant dosages for each indicated ailment.

 Goldenrod, Solidago, a short story